xixilive/weapp-next/README.md

   |-...
 ```

-OBVIOUSLY, abc dependents on my `weapp` :), but you can't to require `weapp` in abc's files directly like this:
+OBVIOUSLY, abc dependents on `weapp` :), but you can't to require `weapp` in abc's files directly like this:

 ```js
 // abc/app.js